mvsbari02/Rock-Paper-Scissor-with-Teachable-Machine/README.md

 we can control the training on Teachable machine with advanced parameters like batch size, number of epochs, learning rate.

-It builds a very good model based on sample data given by us.
-We can get the training model js script code from it.

 # In this project